 Out of a broad spectrum of mental conditions afflicting thousands of people, certain disorders tend to be frequently associated with alcohol and drug dependency.
 Sufferers of depression, bipolar disorder, anxiety, and schizophrenia tend to form addictions quicker than other patients.
 Addictions can range from strictly behavioral to substance abuse.
 Many reasons exist as to why sufferers develop addictions.
 In many cases, sufferers become addicted to a certain behavior or substance in an effort to lessen their internal distress.
-Treating a dual diagnosis of a mental disorder and substance abuse requires further examination and intensive care than addressing each of these conditions alone.
+Treating a dual diagnosis of the mental health and addiction connection requires further examination and intensive care than addressing each of these conditions alone.

 Those who suffer from depression experience more than feeling sad.
 Intense feelings of inadequacy, loneliness, and disinterest in things that they would normally enjoy accompany the many other symptoms of depression.
 Depression may seem conquerable with willpower; however, it has left many people debilitated and suicidal.
 Sufferers of depression may start to abuse alcohol or drugs in an effort to boost their self-esteem and confidence.
 Unfortunately, this tends to backfire as the addiction begins to take over.
 Sufferers can beat depression with the right medication and therapy.